redhat-developer/vscode-openshift-tools/README.md

 <code>1.
 Application Explorer View</code>: Showcases the cluster connected to and the resources present in the cluster.
 The cluster URL, Project, Deployment and Deployment Configs are shown in the tree view.

 <code>2.
-Components View</code>: Displays the components created and also the actions associated with the component based on the state in which it is( running or stopped).
-Allows user to create components from local workspace or directly from git repository.
+Components View</code>: Displays the components created and also the actions associated with the component based on the state in which it is (running or stopped).
+Allows user to create components from an existing local codebase, from an existing git repository, or from a template project.

 <code>3.
 Devfile Registries View</code>: Contains the [Default Devfile Registry](https://registry.devfile.io/viewer) to browse and create components from the devfile stacks provided.
-Users can their own custom registry to the view and create components.
+Users can add their own custom registry to the view and create components.

 <code>4.
 Debug Sessions View</code>: Once the debug session is active, the associate component is displayed in this view.